efugier/smartcat/README.md

 continue the last conversation

 ```
-sc --cc -i "and using awk?"
+sc -e -i "and using awk?"
 awk '{ sub(/[ \t]+$/, ""); print }' file.ext > file.tmp && mv file.tmp file.ext
 ```

-A new conversation will start and erase the previous one if the `--cc` flag is not there
+A new conversation will start and erase the previous one if the `-e` flag is not there

 ```
 sc -i "shell script to migrate a repository from pipenv to poetry" >> poetry_mirgation.sh